 L.A.
 County is home to three, world-class research universities: USC, UCLA, and Caltech.
 These educational institutions combined graduate more engineers than anywhere else in the country.

 L.A.
 County is rich in research centers and institutions.
-As the home of research and development for the aerospace and aviation industry, the site of an incubation center with 30,000 square feet of cleantech R&D labs, and with being at the forefront of biomedical research, L.A.
+As the home of research and development for the aerospace and aviation industry, substantial innovation in the digital media industry, cleantech R&D labs, bioscience incubators and a tremendous amount of business innovation as well, L.A.
 County institutions are providing the foundation for ground-breaking developments in addressing some of the world’s most pressing issues.
+View some of thge resources helping innovators HERE.

 Educational Research Advancements